Bayesian Evidence Synthesis for the common effect model: Illustrative Example

 \section{Illustrative Example}

-We apply the methods discussed in a meta-analysis from the field of psychology.
+We apply the methods discussed in a meta-analysis from the field of positive psychology.
 In \citet{bolier2013}, the authors present a systematic review and meta-analysis of randomized controlled trials assessing the effects of positive psychology interventions.
 The use of positive psychological interventions may be considered as a complementary strategy in mental health promotion and treatment.
 The efficacy of the interventions was assessed in several outcomes.
-Here, we focus on the outcome of psychological well being which exhibited low levels of heterogeneity and thus a fixed-effects model (like the one treated in the present work) is deemed appropriate.
-Psychological well being was measured by means of questionnaires and it was considered a continuous outcome.
+Here, we focus on the outcome of psychological well being which exhibited low levels of heterogeneity and thus a common effect model is deemed appropriate.

-There were 20 studies included in the meta analysis of the psychological well being outcome measured at the end of the intervention.
+There were 20 studies included in the meta analysis.
 Since all measurements were continuous but instruments (i.e. questionnaires) varied across studies, the parameter of interest was the standardized mean difference.
 Table \ref{tab:3} shows the studies' results in terms of $T_k$ statistics, as well as the sample sizes per arm.
 We have added the calculated $BF_k$s using the $g$-prior ($BF_{k}^{(g)}$) as well as the ones using the $JZS$ prior $(BF_k^{(JZS)})$.
 The last two columns show the resulting (squared) weights of the studies, for the \textit{Meta-$BF_{g}^{(L)}$}/\textit{Meta-$BF_{g}^{(P)}$} as well as for the \textit{Meta-$BF_{g}^{(D)}$} approach.

 Table \ref{tab:3} presents Bayes Factors in the form $BF_{10}$.
 The relationship between the $BF^{(g)}$s and $BF^{(JZS)}$ can be sketched.
 In general, $BF^{(JZS)} > BF^{(g)}$, except for when the sample size is relatively small, in which case the $BF^{(JZS)}$ is more conservative (e.g. Study 5 ). $BF^{(JZS)}$ gives less support for $H_0$ even when observed differences are very close to 0 (Studies 6 \& 19).